 - Manifest-latent nystagmus: Perpetually present nystagmus that worsens when one eye is covered.

 - Acquired nystagmus: Caused by a disease (multiple sclerosis, brain tumour, diabetic neuropathy), an accident (head injury), or a neurological problem (side effect of a medication).
 Hyperventilation, a flashing light in front of one eye, nicotine and even vibrations have been known to cause nystagmus in rare cases.

 - Latent nystagmus.

 - Congenital nystagmus is present at birth.
 With this condition, your eyes move together as they oscillate (swing like a pendulum).

 As mentioned above, most people with nystagmus are born with the condition or develop it early in life.
 Unless induced by trauma or disease, nystagmus is almost always caused by neurological problems.

 - Vestibular (inner ear related): People with inner ear problems can develop something called "jerk nystagmus".
 The eyes drift slowly in one direction and then jerk back in the other direction.
 This is because of the motion of the eyes, people with this condition can develop nausea and vertigo.
 This type of nystagmus, usually temporary, also can occur in people with Meniere's disease (inner ear disorder) or when the water settles into one ear.
 Taking a decongestant sometimes can clear up this type of nystagmus.

 Some acquired nystagmuses can be treated with medications or surgeries.

-- Medications such as Botox or Baclofen can reduce some nystagmic movements, although results are usually temporary.
+- Medications such as filler injections and antispasmodic agents can reduce some nystagmic movements, although results are usually temporary.
 Some people with nystagmus benefit from biofeedback training.